Settlement · Glyphosate · NHL Cancer HOT

 On February 18, 2026 — one day after the settlement was filed — President Trump signed an executive order invoking the Defense Production Act to increase domestic glyphosate production.
 The order called glyphosate essential to national security and provided Bayer with a liability shield.
 Bayer donated $1 million to Trump's inauguration.

-Trump's Solicitor General also filed a brief at the Supreme Court backing Bayer's argument that federal pesticide labeling law should shield the company from state cancer lawsuits.
-The Court hears oral arguments in Monsanto v.
-Durnell on April 27, 2026.
+The U.S. Solicitor General also filed a brief at the Supreme Court backing Bayer's argument that federal pesticide labeling law should shield the company from state failure-to-warn claims.
+The Court heard argument in Monsanto v.
+Durnell on April 27, 2026 and, on June 25, 2026, ruled 7–2 for Monsanto that FIFRA preempts those state claims.

-If the Supreme Court sides with Bayer, people who opted out of the settlement to file their own lawsuits could lose their claims.
-People who stay in the settlement get paid regardless.
-This is the single biggest reason attorneys are recommending participation now.
+Now that the Supreme Court has sided with Bayer, people who opted out of the settlement to pursue their own state failure-to-warn lawsuits may find those claims barred, while people who stayed in the settlement get paid regardless.
+This is a central reason attorneys are recommending participation.

 Learn More